averagehat/phonim-jython/README.md

 Jython implmementation of the netbeans protocol provided by the vimoir project https://code.google.com/p/vimoir/

-phonim.vim to fire off nbkey messages on user actions using vim autocommands

-phonemic.py is our client module responsible for handling the netbeans messages.
-Most of the work goes here and in phonim.vim
+`phonemic.py` is our client module responsible for handling the netbeans messages.
+Most of the work goes here and in `phonim.vim`. `phonim.vim` triggers vimscript (VimL) to fire off nbkey messages on user actions using vim autocommands.
 We can hook into insert/remove netbeans events, but have to handle normal mode movement using autocommands (there is no netbeans event for normal mode movement).
 The limits of netbeans require us to create our own protocol and pass the current line to the client.

 Users can send commands to customize on the fly, etc. more to come.